Rare, antiquarian, used & out-of-print books on travel in China, for sale at Horizon Books.

 Yakushi G57.
 Marshall 1343.
 The second edition was abridged from this first edition and had only two maps.
 The author was awarded the Royal Geographical Society gold medal for this journey and the mapping made.
 He was the first European to explore large parts of western China and Tibet, the book describes his travels in detail from Shanghai, Hong Kong up the Yangtze, through China and Tibet to Burma, the peoples, opium smoking, conditions, nature, cities, etc. The introduction by Yule adds a good historical perspective.

-US$900. bookID # 10882
+US$700. bookID # 10882

 HUGHES, Therle; Cottage Antiques.
-New York, Frederick A. Praeger, [1967], First British edition, 8vo [23 x 15 cm]; 219 pp, colored frontis, 48 plates, including many from early sources, index, orig red cloth, gilt spine title lettering, fine, clean and unmarked condition.
+New York, Frederick A. Praeger, [1967], First British edition, 8vo [23 x 15 cm]; 219 pp, colored frontis, 48 plates, including many from early sources, index, original red cloth, gilt spine title lettering, fine, clean and unmarked condition.

 Covering all aspects including chairs, settles, dressers, chests, cupboards, tables, clocks, spinning wheels, china, figures, copper, willow pattern, staffordshire, mocha, brass, copper, Georgian brass, ornamental brass, cottage lighting, pewter, coverlets, quilts, prints, English maps, etc.

-US$5. bookID # 12127
+US$2. bookID # 12127

 One of the better overviews of garden history covering all aspects, especially from a garden art point of view.
 Includes the development of gardens in early times, China, Greece, Japan, Islam, Middle Ages, Pre-Columbian Americas, France, England, English influence abroad, very well illustrated.
 The author is one of England's most respected and knowledgeable gardening writers.